• Skip to primary navigation

 Variations

-• It's fun to infuse the tea with different types of fruit.
+3. It's fun to infuse the tea with different types of fruit.
 My favorite is orange slices, but other good options include lemon, lime, strawberry, or peach slices.

-• To serve, transfer the tea to a glass pitcher.
+Stir in six cups of cool water.
+Refrigerate the tea until cold, for about an hour, or place it in the freezer for 30 minutes.
+To serve, transfer the tea to a glass pitcher.
 Fill drinking glasses with ice cubes and add one or two thin orange slices.
-Pour in the tea.
-Garnish with mint leaves and serve.
+Pour in the tea, garnish with mint leaves, and serve.

 • If your tap water has a clean taste, it's OK to use it when making this recipe.
-Here in Memphis, we enjoy excellent tap water, so that's what I use.
+Here in Memphis, we enjoy high-quality tap water, so that's what I use.
 But if your tap water tastes bad (when I lived in D.C., our tap water had a strong chlorine taste), it's best to use filtered or bottled water.

 • To prevent the ice cubes from diluting the tea's flavor, you can make some tea beforehand and freeze it in ice cube trays, then serve the tea with frozen tea cubes instead of regular ice cubes.